-The following parameters such as Volume, Transpose, etc. you know from the track editor.
+The following parameters such as Volume, Transpose, etc. you know from the Track Track Editor.
 Transpose here refers to this chord voice.
 Since the other chord voices are not affected, changes here lead to changed situations within the chords, for example, in the vertical intervals, the range and often in the dissonance.
-However, if you change the transpose setting in the white main track, the entire chord will be transposed.
+However, if you change the transpose setting in the white main Track, the entire chord will be transposed.
 The aforementioned chord properties then stay unchanged.